Interested-Deving-1896/kde-eco-website/content/blog/2024-09-05-goals-sprint-recap.md

 Making use of old hardware by installing sustainable free software on it is a wide field.
 There are many different variations of devices and what users do with them also varies a lot.
 What are the factors that might encourage users to reuse old hardware, what is holding them back?

-To get a bit more reliable answers to these questions we came up with a concept for a user survey which can be used at events where we present the Opt-Green project.
-This includes questions about what hardware people have and what is holding them back with installing new software on them.
+To get a bit more reliable answers to these questions we came up with a concept for a user survey which can be used at events where we present the Opt Green project.
+This includes questions about what hardware people have and what is holding them back from installing new software on it.

 ### Where we are today